amgarz0n/amgarz0n/README.md

 ### Hello Hello!! 👋

 My name is Angelica Garzon (but you can call me Angi).
-I am a designer that wants to code 😜
+I am a designer that started to code 😜
 - 🔭 I’m currently working on my personal brand and portfolio
 - 🌱 I’m currently learning more about JavaScript
 - 📫 How to reach me: email me angigarzon@gmail.com